anuj-kumary/Eagle-stores/README.md

   ```

   ## Description-
- - Eagle Store is an ecommerce web app for Gadgets of various kinds.Eagle Store offer its users to purchase from a wide variety of Gadgets available.
+ - Eagle Store is an ecommerce web app for Gadgets of various kinds.
+Eagle Store offer its users to purchase from a wide variety of Gadgets available.
- - Users will be able to create account , login and logout from the application via an authentication system.
- - Responsive ✅

 ## Technologies Used -
  - React JS